-- (a) a party applies under subsection (1) for leave to refer a question to the Court of Appeal; and - (b) it appears to the Court of Appeal that the question is not a question of law of public interest which has arisen in the matter, and the determination of which has affected the case, to which the application relates, the application may, without being set down for hearing, be summarily refused by an order, under the hand of a presiding Judge sitting in the Court of Appeal, certifying that the Court of Appeal is satisfied that the application was made without any sufficient ground.
+- (a) a party applies under subsection (1) for leave to refer a question to the Court of Appeal; and - (b) it appears to the Court of Appeal that the question is not a question of law of public interest which has arisen in the matter, and the determination of which has affected the case, to which the application relates, the application may, without being set down for hearing, be summarily refused by an order, under the hand of a presiding Judge of Appeal, certifying that the Court of Appeal is satisfied that the application was made without any sufficient ground.

-(3C) A decision of the Court of Appeal to summarily refuse under subsection (3B) an application under subsection (1) can only be made by a unanimous decision of all the Judges sitting in the Court of Appeal.
+(3C) A decision of the Court of Appeal to summarily refuse under subsection (3B) an application under subsection (1) can only be made by a unanimous decision of all the Judges of Appeal.